mohebifar/react-native-copilot/README.md

 If you are interested in becoming a maintainer, get in touch with us by sending an email or opening an issue.
 You should already have code merged into the project.
 Active contributors are encouraged to get in touch.

-Please note that all interactions in @okgrow's repos should follow our [Code of Conduct](https://okgrow.github.io/guides/docs/open-source-code-of-conduct.html).
+Please note that all interactions in 's repos should follow our [Code of Conduct](https://okgrow.github.io/guides/docs/open-source-code-of-conduct.html).

 ## License